dymmond/esmerald/docs/responses.md

 This will add an extra response description and details to your OpenAPI spec handler definition.

+### API Reference

+Check out the [API Reference for OpenAPIResponse](./references/responses/openapi-response.md) for more details.

 ### Important

 When adding an `OpenAPIResponse` you can also vary and override the defaults of each handler.
 For